Starting Hormone Replacement Therapy

 · If significant medical or mental health concerns are present, they must be reasonably well controlled.

-While some mental and physical health concerns may be present, the only absolute contraindications to starting HRT are hormone sensitive cancers, such as prostate, breast, testicular, and cervical cancer.
+While some mental and physical health concerns may be present, the only absolute contraindications to starting HRT are hormone sensitive cancers.

 If your GP is confident, they can give you information at your first visit, and book a follow up in 3-4 weeks (to rule out impulsive decision-making).
 At the second visit, they can assess whether you’ve understood the info, and still wish to proceed.
 They may need to ask some questions and run some blood tests but should be able to proceed with hormones at this point.
 There are consent forms on our website.